whowechina/iidx_pico/README.md

 * Base (TT_base_xxx.stl), choose one of the 150, 170 or 180, based on your choice of disc size, 20-60% fill.
 * Bearing seat (bearing_seat_6804.stl), 20-60% fill.
 * Flange for disc (TTshaft_6804.stl), 60% fill.
+* If you opt for the hinge option, go with the files with "hinge" in the filename.

 #### Pogopin Connector
 It's very small and requires higher accuracy.